pangeo-fish/pangeo-fish/publication/paper.md

 Biologging, the practice of attaching small devices (called _tags_) to animals for behavior tracking and environmental data collection, proves to be invaluable in this field.
 However, directly tracking fish underwater presents persistent challenges.
 To address this, models have emerged to estimate fish locations by correlating data from biologging devices — such as temperature and pressure readings — with oceanic temperature and bathymetry models.
-Beside the difficulty of working with vast earth science datasets (due to their size and diversity), there is no open source implementation for modeling fish locations.
+Beside the difficulty of working with vast earth science datasets (due to their size and diversity), there is no open source implementation for biologged fish tracking.
 Yet, these fish geolocation models are critical for better understanding fish behavior and are nowadays seen as a powerful tool by policy makers for fish stock management and preservation.

 On one hand, the [Pangeo](https://www.pangeo.io/) ecosystem was created by a community of engineers and geoscientists specifically to address the big earth data analysis related challenges.
-Utilizing pangeo, the **pangeo-fish** software is a Python package for biologging data analysis and fish location estimation.
+Utilizing pangeo, the **pangeo-fish** software is a Python package for biologging data analysis and fish tracking estimation.
 It is dedicated to biologists to manage and process the result of their biologging (or _tagging_) campaigns.

 <!-- The accuracy and resolution of these reference datasets significantly impact the precision of reconstructed fish trajectories.
 Despite recent advancements in earth observation technology and modeling methodologies like digital twins, accessing vast earth science datasets remains cumbersome due to their size and diversity.
 More crucially, there is no open source for modeling fish locations.
 Additionally, the computational demands for analysis pose technical barriers.
 The [Pangeo](https://www.pangeo.io/) ecosystem was created by a community of engineers and geoscientists specifically to address these big earth data analysis challenges.
 The **pangeo-fish** software is a Python package that utilizes Pangeo to leverage advancements in biologging data analysis for fish. -->